FAQ: Audio Newbies’ Most Common Questions

 Equalization, often shortened to "EQ," is the process of adjusting the level or amplitude of specific frequency bands within audio.

-An equalizer achieves this adjustment.
+An equalizer is the tool which achieves this adjustment.

-In audio gear such as speakers, headphones, and IEMs, this means you can modify their sound to suit your taste, as long as you don't distort the drivers by doing this.
+In audio gear such as speakers, headphones, and IEMs, this means you can modify their sound to suit your preferences, as long as you don't distort the drivers by doing this.

 Useful videos about EQ: